danielramsayer/School_work/FreeCodeCamp/AdvancedPrograms/pomodoro_clock/readme.md

 The graphics for what kind of time it is change based on what session that the time is in, a coffee cup for break and a computer monitor for working.
 It automatically shifts between the two as sessions elapse.

-Here is the code for [Simon](https://github.com/danielramsayer/School_work/tree/master/FreeCodeCamp/AdvancedPrograms/pomodoro_clock).
+Here is the code for [the clock](https://github.com/danielramsayer/School_work/tree/master/FreeCodeCamp/AdvancedPrograms/pomodoro_clock).

 Here is a CodePen functional version of [the Pomodoro Clock](https://codepen.io/Daniel_Ramsayer/pen/OjpKPX)